dmd-program/dmd-300-master/design-project-2/project-2-project-description.md

 ## Description

 For this project, you will produce a digital design work that critically engages with the project's theme.
 You will also develop a design concept, production process, and a well-articulated work statement to explains your work to a wide audience.
-Your work will then be collectively displayed in a class-wide online exhibition.
+This is an opportunity to work on a project over a longer period and focus your creative interests in anticipation of the capstone course \(DMD-400\).

 ---